 This main-dish recipe is quick and easy!
 You can serve this Garlic Shrimp with Roasted Pepper sauce over polenta (like in the photo above), brown rice, whole grain pasta, or spaghetti squash, and serving a side of veggies.

 There are many flavor possibilities for this dish.
-You can crumble feta, chevre, or veggie cheese over the top.
+You can crumble feta, or Daiya vegan cheese over the top.
 Change the flavors by mixing in some fresh herbs, such as basil, thyme, or oregano.
 Have fun and experiment in the kitchen; who says you can’t play with your food!

 - 2 cups roasted red peppers from jar